 How to brief your copywriter

-But do you now how to brief your copywriter?
-Get your project off to a flying start by providing clear instructions, ensuring a good quality first draft and saving lots of to-ing and fro-ing.
+But do you know how to brief your copywriter?
+Get your project off to a flying start by providing clear instructions, ensuring a good quality first draft, and saving lots of to-ing and fro-ing.

 Start your copywriting brief with basic information